Tilman Fertitta: Hotels

 Fertitta first built the Key Largo Hotel in Galveston, Texas and then sold it in order to buy the rights to Landry's.
 After acquiring restaurants under the company, Fertitta started focusing more on the hospitality division of Landry's and acquired the San Luis Resort, Spa, & Conference Center in Galveston, Texas.
 He also partnered with the City of Galveston to build the conference center in 2004 inside the resort.
 Fertitta since acquired two additional hotels on the island, including the Holiday Inn On the Beach in 2003, and the Hilton Galveston Island Resort in 2004, which stands adjacent to his San Luis Resort.
 In 2015, Fertitta added the Villas at San Luis section of the hotel, which consists of ultra-luxury villas with direct access to both the beach and the hotel's pool.

-In June 2022, he was recognized by the International Hospitality Institute on the Global 100 in Hospitality, on a list featuring the 100 Most Powerful People in Global Hospitality.
-In 2018, Fertitta opened The Post Oak Hotel at Uptown Houston, introducing a new level of luxury to Houston.
+In June 2022, Fertitta was recognized by the International Hospitality Institute on the Global 100 in Hospitality, on a list featuring the 100 Most Powerful People in Global Hospitality.
+In 2018, he opened The Post Oak Hotel at Uptown Houston, introducing a new level of luxury to Houston.
 The Post Oak Hotel quickly became the city's only Forbes Five-Star Hotel and Spa.
 In 2022 Fertitta acquired The Montage Laguna Beach for approximately $650 million.